GClarte/SignLanguagesPhylogeny/README.md

 ## datasets

 This folder contains the datasets used for the experiments presented in the papers.
 The data consists in a csv file, where each line corresponds to a word in a language.
-The first columns give the meaning and the language; the other columns give all the traits used to encode the word.
+The first columns give the meaning and the language; the other columns give all the characters used to encode the word.
 We also include an excel file containing exactly the same data.

 ## videos